Share

 CytoSorb Therapy control

-No. CytoSorb is an adsorber technology in which candidate substance bind to the adsorber material (hydrophobic molecules with a molecular weight of up to approximately 60 kDa).
+No. CytoSorb is an adsorber technology in which candidate substance bind to the adsorber material in a concentration dependent fashion (hydrophobic molecules with a molecular weight of up to approximately 60 kDa).

 Adsorber: